rupava/Solar-Power-Measurement-Using-STM32/README.md

 # **Solar-Power-Management-Using-STM32**

-This project is a replica of the [Solar Power Measurement](https://nevonprojects.com/solar-power-measurement-system-using-arm-cortex/).
+This project is a replica of the [Solar Power Measurement](https://nevonprojects.com/solar-power-measurement-system-using-arm-cortex/) project.
 Completely written from scratch for NUCLEO-F401RE (STM32-F401RE) but since they are HAL CODES, they can be ported easily to other STM32 boards.

 The STM32 board reads the ADC values in multi-channel and outputs to the DMA and at a modest frequency set by the the TIMER_2.
 The TIMER_2 acts as an EXTERNAL INTERRUPT as we are not using the Continuous Conversion Mode.